Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

 \subsubsection{Sky subtraction}

-The sky signal is estimated at each iteration on each ring, detector by detector independently using the redundancies of measurements.
-Third--order spline coefficients are fit to nodes separated by 1.5 arcmin to account for sub--pixel variations which could otherwise be detected as glitch signal.
-Flags determined at previous iterations are used to reject data, and estimated long glitch templates are removed prior to the sky signal estimation.
+The sky signal is estimated at each iteration on each fixed pointing period (ring), detector by detector, and this is done independently using the redundancies of the measurements.
+Third-order spline coefficients are fit to nodes separated by 1\farcm5 to account for subpixel variations, which could otherwise be detected as glitch signals.
+Flags set during previous iterations are used to reject data, and estimates of the long glitch templates are removed prior to the sky signal estimation.

-Special sky estimation and glitch removal was required when scanning through or near bright objects, including planets and bright sources in the galactic plane to account for systematic errors in the subtraction of the sky signal that could be falsely flagged as glitches.
-These errors are due to two main effects; slow cross--scan variations of the pointing within the ring scan time, pointing uncertainties of the order of a few arcsec \citep{planck2013-p03}, and sub--pixel variations which are not captured by the spline coefficients.
+Special sky estimation and glitch removal procedures are required when scanning through or near bright objects, including planets and bright sources in the Galactic plane.
+This is to account for systematic errors in the subtraction of the sky signal that could be falsely flagged as glitches.
+These errors are mainly due to two effects: slow cross-scan variations of the pointing within the ring scan time, yielding pointing uncertainties of the order of a few seconds of arc \citep{planck2013-p03}; and subpixel variations that are not entirely captured by the spline coefficients.